 …when a Briton says “I hear what you say”, the foreign listener may understand: “He accepts my point of view.”
 In fact, the British speaker means: “I disagree and I do not want to discuss it any further.”
 Similarly the phrase “with the greatest respect” when used by an Englishman is recognisable to a compatriot as an icy put-down, correctly translated by the guide as meaning “I think you are wrong, or a fool.”

-The realisation that communication is difficult isn’t exactly new, but I still marvel at times with quite how deep and frequent our misunderstandings go, and not just across languages, but within them, down to quite casual and local levels.
+The realisation that communication is difficult isn’t exactly new, but I still marvel at times with quite how deep and frequent our misunderstandings are, and not just across languages, but within them, down to quite casual and local levels.